StefCoene/velserver/README.md

 - get status of relays, temperature sensors, dimmers, shutters
 - control relays, dimmers shutters
 - control heater mode or desired temperature
-- webservice for integration with OpenHAB or an other software
+- webservice for integration with openHAB or an other software
-- generate velbus file for OpenHAB
+- generate velbus file for openHAB
 - auto process the velbus protocol file and extract the needed information

 TODO: